BRIEF-Prostemics receives patent

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it received patent on June 23, for apparatus for skin care and uses thereof
+* Says it received patent on June 28, for composition for promoting the differentiation of stem cell and proliferation of cell and the method of manufacturing the same

 Further company coverage: (Beijing Headline News)